-- 1. PubMed (Medical and Clinical Focus) ("Hospital Efficiency" [MeSH] OR "Health OR Costs"[MeSH] "Cost Reduction"[MeSH]) AND ("Quality Improvement"[MeSH] OR "Telemedicine"[MeSH] OR "Lean Management" [MeSH]) AND ("Process Assessment (Health Care)"[MeSH] OR "Electronic Health Records"[MeSH]) AND ("Randomized Controlled Trial"[Publication Type] OR "Systematic Review"[Publication Type]) - (Broader Academic Scopus Focus) TITLE-ABS-KEY ("hospital efficiency" OR "cost management" OR "healthcare performance") AND ("telemedicine" OR "lean management" OR "Plan-Do-Study-Act cycle" OR "automation tools") AND ("quality improvement" OR "patient care coordination") AND (LIMIT-TO (DOCTYPE, "ar")) - Google Scholar (Wider, Less Structured) "Hospital efficiency" AND "cost reduction" "systematic review" AND analysis" AND ("telemedicine" OR "lean management" OR "digital workflow") AND ("quality of care" OR "healthcare interventions") site:pubmed.ncbi.nlm.nih.gov OR site:sciencedirect.com and The data extraction process was carried out in a "Operational Performance."
-Boolean operators structured manner to maintain accuracy and conpublication year, country, intervention type, sample models and cost-reduction strategies. size, study design, cost reduction percentage, and main outcomes.
-Any discrepancies between the reviewers were resolved through consensus, and a senior researcher was consulted when necessary.
+- 1. PubMed (Medical and Clinical Focus) ("Hospital Efficiency" [MeSH] OR "Health OR Care Costs"[MeSH] "Cost Reduction"[MeSH]) AND ("Quality Improvement"[MeSH] OR "Telemedicine"[MeSH] OR "Lean Management" [MeSH]) AND ("Process Assessment (Health Care)"[MeSH] OR "Electronic Health Records"[MeSH]) AND ("Randomized Controlled Trial"[Publication Type] OR "Systematic Review"[Publication Type]) - (Broader Academic Scopus Focus) TITLE-ABS-KEY ("hospital efficiency" OR "cost management" OR "healthcare performance") AND ("telemedicine" OR "lean management" OR "Plan-Do-Study-Act cycle" OR "automation tools") AND ("quality improvement" OR "patient care coordination") AND (LIMIT-TO (DOCTYPE, "ar")) - Google Scholar (Wider, Less Structured) "Hospital efficiency" AND "cost reduction" AND "systematic review" AND "metaanalysis" AND ("telemedicine" OR "lean management" OR "digital workflow") AND ("quality of care" OR "healthcare interventions") site:pubmed.ncbi.nlm.nih.gov OR site:sciencedirect.com and The data extraction process was carried out in a publication year, country, intervention type, sample models and cost-reduction strategies. size, study design, cost reduction percentage, and main outcomes.
+Any discrepancies between the re- Figure1: PRISMA Flow Diagram viewers were resolved through consensus, and a senior researcher was consulted when necessary.
 The extracted data were tabulated for consistency and clarity, providing a structured overview of the findings.
 By following a standardized extraction method, this review ensured the reliability and reproducibility of the results.